AndyDeng336462/AAE1001-w1-group-member-/README.md

 On the other hand, my involvement in code testing for Task 2 has been both challenging and fulfilling.
 Conducting repeated testing to validate the functionality of the code has shaped my problem-solving skills.
 Through the process, I have been ensuring that the code meets the project requirements.
 This allows me to understand the importance of accuracy in coding procedures.

-Overall, my dual role in README creation and code testing has provided me with valuable insights into the importance of effective documentation, thorough testing practices, and collaborative project management.
+Overall, my role in README creation and code testing has provided me with valuable insights into the importance of effective documentation, thorough testing practices, and collaborative project management.